High order discretization methods for spatial-dependent epidemic models

 \subsection{Explicit Euler scheme and qualitative properties}

 Let us apply the explicit Euler method to the system \eqref{trapeq2} on the interval $[0, \tfinal]$, and choose an adaptive time step $\tau_n > 0$ such that $t_n = t_{n-1} + \tau_n$, $n \ge 1$.
-After the full discretization we get the set of algebraic equations
+After the full discretization we get the set of algebraic equalities

-Here, the operator $\circ$ denotes the element-by-element or Hadamard product of these matrices.
+Here, the operator $\circ$ denotes the element-by-element or Hadamard product of matrices.
+The matrix $T^{n-1}$ is an approximation of \eqref{quadrature} at all points $(x_k, y_l) \in \mathcal{G}$, and its components can be expressed by

-Now we examine the bounds of time step $\tau_n$ such that the method \eqref{feuler} gives solutions which are qualitatively adequate and satisfy conditions $D_1$--$D_4$. \begin{theorem} Consider the numerical solution \eqref{feuler} obtained by forward Euler method applied to \eqref{trapeq2} with non-negative initial data.
+Now we examine the bounds of time step $\tau_n$ such that the method \eqref{feuler} gives solutions which are qualitatively adequate and satisfy conditions $D_1$--$D_4$. \begin{theorem} Consider the numerical solution \eqref{feuler} obtained by the forward Euler method applied to \eqref{trapeq2} with non-negative initial data.
 Then, the solution satisfies property $D_2$ without any step-size restrictions.
 Moreover, properties $D_1$, $D_3$ and $D_4$ hold if the time step satisfies